microsoft/bond/tools/image-builder/README.md

     $ ./build_image.zsh

 The build takes about 50 minutes on a quad-core 2.4 GHz Xeon.
-When it finishes, there will be a `bond-xenial.tar.xz` archive in this directory.
+When it finishes, there will be a `bond-xenial.tar.gz` archive in this directory.

 # Uploading the Image